ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

+---
+layout: page
-# Call for proposals: Lessons for Librarians in Open Science Principles and Methods
+title: Call for Proposals: Lessons for Librarians in Open Science Principles and Methods
+background: grey
+---

 ## Program Overview